dragthor/cryptojs/README.md

 # CryptoJs
 Simple local password encryption.
+An easy to use password manager.

 [![Build Status](https://travis-ci.org/dragthor/cryptojs.svg?branch=master)](https://travis-ci.org/dragthor/cryptojs)

-You decide where to store your files.
+You decide where to store your files - local disk, USB drive, or remotely.
 For example, I use my [Microsoft One Drive](http://onedrive.live.com/), [Google Drive](https://www.google.com/drive), [Dropbox](https://www.dropbox.com/), and [Mega](https://mega.nz/) accounts.

 Absolutely nothing is transmitted to a server by this app.

 I personally use CryptoJs daily to manage my passwords.
 I "dog food" it to find bugs and improve usability.
 I use this app nearly every day.
+I hope you find it useful and "good enough".

 Cross platform - macOS, Linux, and Windows.

+## Tips
+* The longer the passphase the better.
+* Utilize the `Random Password` menu item to generate your passwords (or something similar).
+* Never use the same password twice.
+Your online bank and Google passwords should be different.
+* Change your password frequently.

 ![Screenshot](https://github.com/dragthor/cryptojs/blob/master/screenshots/screenshot.png?raw=true)